-Insulating basement ceiling is a necessary job you have to take care of to ward off cold winter days.
+Insulating the basement ceiling is a necessary job you have to take care of to ward off cold winter days.
 Good insulation makes your home warm and energy-efficient.

 Insulation also increases comfort throughout the year and helps save money.
 Just as you insulate your attic and other parts of your home, your basement or crawl space needs to be taken care of.